-- ◆ Spread the charms - An all-Fukushima promotion week project in central Tokyo, information dissemination project to dispel harmful rumors overseas, etc. - ◆ Spread information using bonds - Project to promote the Prefecture using the legacy of the Tokyo 2020 Olympic and Paralympic Games, etc.
+- ◆ Spread accurate information - Strategic information dissemination project about the charms of the Soso District, project to pass down the information about the disaster to the next generation, etc. - ◆ Spread the charms - An all-Fukushima promotion week project in central Tokyo, information dissemination project to dispel harmful rumors overseas, etc. - ◆ Spread information using bonds - Project to promote the Prefecture using the legacy of the Tokyo 2020 Olympic and Paralympic Games, etc.